Nisieko/Bank-Web-Application-Microservices-/README.md

-# Bank Web Application - Microservices Architecture
+# Banking Microservices
 ## Overview

-This project is a backend bank web application developed using microservices architecture.
-It leverages Spring Boot for building the microservices, Docker for containerization, and Kubernetes for orchestration.
-The application is designed to be scalable, resilient, and cloud-native, following best practices in modern software development.
+This project is a backing microservices developed using Spring Boot and leverages Docker for containerization, Kubernetes for orchestration.
+The service is designed to be scalable, resilient, and cloud-native, following best practices in modern software development.

 ## Features